 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 London food is as classic and diverse as the city itself.
-Travelers who seek out the best food in London will feast on a range of delectable culinary treats – which is a trip highlight for many visitors.
-From traditional roasts to exotic enticements, we have rounded up a list of the most famous London food.
+Travelers who seek out the best food in London will feast on a range of delectable treats.
+From traditional roasts to exotic enticements, we have rounded up a list of the most Famous London Food!

 Want to know the best places to eat in London?
-In addition to sharing our tips for what to eat in London, England, we also divulge which restaurants in London serve the famous foods.
+In addition to sharing what to eat in London, England, we also divulge which restaurants serve the famous foods.

-One of the things we like best about travel is tasting the local fare, as it gives us insight into the history and culture of a place – and it’s especially true in London.
+One of the things we love about travel is tasting the local fare.
+It gives us insight into the history and culture of a place – and it’s especially true in London.
 The nearly 2000-year-old city has a fascinating past, but today it’s a modern, multicultural metropolis.

-Making a Trip Plan for Where To Eat in London
+Making a Plan for Where To Eat in London

-In order to keep track of all the details as you plan your London trip, we recommend using a travel planner, like our Printable Travel Planner.
+In order to keep track of all the details as you plan your London trip, we recommend using our Printable Travel Planner.

-Looking for even more tips for traveling to London or Europe?
-Our guides our packed with our top travel advice!
+Looking for more tips for traveling to London or Europe?
+Our guides are packed with our top travel advice!

-- Take A Day Trip To Bath or Bristol
+- Take a Day Trip to Cardiff, Bath or Bristol

 - Things To Do in Manchester, UK